History of the Middle East: Arab Spring (2010–2012)

 In the early 2010s, the Arab Spring revolutionary wave created major protests and uprisings against several Middle Eastern and Arab-majority countries' governments.
 It started in 2010 with the Tunisian revolution, which forced the resignation of president Zine al-Abidine Ben Ali.
 In 2011, the Egyptian Revolution forced the resignation of president Hosni Mubarak.
 In Bahrain, protests against the government were violently suppressed.
 Protests in Syria against Bashar al-Assad were also violently suppressed, leading to the Syrian civil war which has been ongoing since 2011.
 In Yemen, protests forced the resignation of Ali Abdullah Saleh, who was succeeded by Abdrabbuh Mansur Hadi; Hadi's government was unstable, leading to the Yemeni civil war, which has been ongoing since 2014.
-In Libya, a civilian uprising against Muammar Gaddafi, in his fourth decade as ruler, led to the 2011 Libyan civil war.
-Led by the U.S., under the presidency of Barack Obama (2009—2017), NATO entered the war on the rebels' side.
+In Libya, a civilian uprising against Muammar Gaddaf, led to the 2011 Libyan civil war.
+U.S.-led NATO forces entered the war on the rebels' side.
 Gaddafi was killer later that year, and a new national government was formed in 2012.
 This government was unstable, and Libya became a leaderless state.
 The region's historical human slave trade returned to Libya, and slave markets were set up in its major cities.